If you’re looking to become successful business owner, keep in mind, it takes guts.

 When it rains, it pours, and being resourceful can bring new solutions to seemingly overwhelming problems.
 Even if you aren’t responding to a crisis, a focus on resourcefulness will help keep your business lean and efficient, making the most of your time, money, and effort.
 When the challenges do arise, resourceful entrepreneurs will be well-suited to tackle them.

 Successful business owners set the tone for themselves and their employees.
 This is your “why”: Why do you come to work every day?
 Why do you work so hard?
 What drives you even when times are tough.
 When your motivation makes you want to be the first person in the office every day, people notice.

 Don’t confuse being motivated with being over-reactive.
 It’s better to think clearly about a present situation as it arises, and not over-react.
 Seasoned employees could see this as a form of poor leadership.

-Confidence is the trademark of a successful businessperson.
+Confidence is the trademark of any successful business owner.
 The question is not if the business will succeed, the question is what the timetable for success looks like.
-Being knowledgeable and efficient while planning the details of success will have you exuding a confidence people will actually feel when interacting with you.
+Being knowledgeable and efficient while planning the details of success will have you exuding a confidence people will feel when interacting with you.

 No one is an island.

 To think that one person has all the answers – even if that person is you – is the surest way to failure.
 When your business is tested or challenged, you may not know what to do.
 Trust that someone around you may have the ideas you need and be open to hearing them.
 Many of your employees are just as invested in your business as you are, even if they aren’t a shareholder.